Last Updated on August 31, 2020

 Depth of Market at any given time looks as follows:

 In order to conduct the procedure of session closing – settlement, it is necessary to close all open positions and then reopen them at the price, which will take into account Swap.
-Recall, that one closes deals with opposite side deals, that means, that for closing Buy order bank should sell previously opened contracts.
+Recall, that one closes deals with opposite side deals, which means, that for closing Buy order bank should sell previously opened contracts.
 It can be done either by matching against a Market order (Market Order Sell) placed by other broker’s clients, or by matching with Pending orders (Buy limit) placed by Liquidity Providers and clients.

 Hereby, when an aggregate volume of long positions significantly exceeds the volume of short positions, at the time of settlement Depth of Market looks like this:

-A large volume of Buy Limit orders from Liquidity Providers (Bid prices for broker’s clients) is consolidating at the price level, which is different from current (the volume of 120 lots at the price of 0.9700).
-Buy Limit orders placed by broker’s customers represent a small part of total liquidity (orders at the price from 0.9745 to 0.9741).
+A large volume of Buy Limit orders from Liquidity Providers (Bid prices for broker’s clients) is consolidating at the price level, which is different from the current (the volume of 120 lots at the price of 0.9700).
+Buy Limit orders placed by the broker’s customers represent a small part of total liquidity (orders at the price from 0.9745 to 0.9741).

 As previously mentioned, at each point of time the best Ask and Bid prices are displayed on the charts.
-At these prices orders are executed every given moment of time.
-However, one should not overlook the fact, that those volumes which are available for buying or selling of a currency at these prices might be miniscule.
-And if there is a large volume order, the price of bargain conclusion will be wide different.
+At these prices, orders are executed every given moment of time.
+However, one should not overlook the fact, that those volumes which are available for buying or selling of a currency at these prices might be minuscule.
+And if there is a large volume order, the price of the bargain conclusion will be widely different.
 At the moment the best Ask price is 0.9746, the best Bid price is 0.9745.
-If during short period of time customers or liquidity providers don’t place any orders, the order Sell Limit with volume 1.5 Lots at the price 0.9746 (Ask price) will be matched with Buy Limit orders with total volume 1.1 lots (0,2+0,4+0,1+0,1+0,3) at the prices from 0.9745 to 0.9741 (Bid prices).
+If during a short period of time customers or liquidity providers don’t place any orders, the order Sell Limit with volume 1.5 Lots at the price 0.9746 (Ask price) will be matched with Buy Limit orders with total volume 1.1 lots (0,2+0,4+0,1+0,1+0,3) at the prices from 0.9745 to 0.9741 (Bid prices).
 The next available price will be 0.9700.
-Hereby, due to considerable difference between prices, there will be a spike on the chart.
+Hereby, due to the considerable difference between prices, there will be a spike on the chart.

 Over the next a few seconds all the positions on AUDUSD will be reopened at prices that take into account Swap and Bid quotes will stabilize.